JanssenProject/jans/docs/admin/install/vm-install/rhel.md

 ### Remove the linux package

-Use command below to remove and purge `jans` package
+Use the command below to remove and purge `jans` package

 ```text
 yum remove jans.x86_64
 ```

-Successful removal will remove Janssen Server package along with removal of all the unused dependencies.
+Successful removal will remove the Janssen Server package along with the removal of all the unused dependencies.